DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Fee-paying trainees

 If you have a place on a teacher training course where you pay a fee, you do not need to apply for the international relocation payment (IRP).
-Your training provider will email you if your choice of course makes you eligible for the IRP.
+Your training provider will tell you if your choice of course and bachelor's degree make you eligible for the IRP.
 Your visa status and date of arrival will be checked by the Department for Education.
 If you are eligible, you’ll get the IRP around the end of your first term.

 If you believe you meet the eligibility requirements, but have not been informed by your teacher training provider that you may be awarded the IRP, please contact your training provider directly first.
 If your training provider cannot help you, you can email us at teach.inengland@education.gov.uk.